Remembering the Halloween Blizzard that Buried South Dakota and Minnesota

 Minnesota and Iowa took the majority of the ice with this system while Sioux Falls and most of South Dakota got the snow.
 Overall, according to Wikipedia, between the blizzard and the ice storm, 22 people were killed and over 100 were injured.

-Some interesting facts about the storm:
+Some interesting facts about the Halloween Blizzard of '91:

 - Both I-90 and I-29 were closed